seskie-web/users-api/README.md

 - Laravel is a popular PHP framework that is widely used for web application development, including building APIs.
 - Elegant Syntax: Laravel is known for its clean, expressive, and readable syntax, which makes development faster and more enjoyable.
 This can significantly speed up the process of building APIs.
 - Rich Documentation: Laravel provides comprehensive documentation, making it easy for developers to get started and find solutions to issues quickly.
+- API Authentication: Laravel provides easy-to-use authentication systems, including options like Laravel Passport (OAuth2) for API authentication or Laravel Sanctum for simpler token-based authentication.
+This makes securing your API endpoints straightforward.
+- CSRF Protection: Laravel automatically protects your app from Cross-Site Request Forgery (CSRF) attacks, though this is mostly for web applications, it still can be relevant for certain API interactions, especially if your API supports browser-based requests.
+- Input Validation & Sanitization: Laravel offers powerful validation mechanisms to ensure that incoming API requests are properly validated, reducing the risk of malicious inputs.
+- Laravel is designed with RESTful principles in mind, making it easy to define routes that correspond to CRUD operations (Create, Read, Update, Delete) for your API.
+- You can define simple routes for each HTTP method (GET, POST, PUT, DELETE) in a way that is easy to understand and implement.
+- Eloquent ORM: Laravel's Eloquent ORM (Object-Relational Mapping) is a powerful tool for interacting with databases.
+It simplifies database queries and relationships, making it easy to interact with your data models.
+- Middleware: Laravel includes middleware for handling cross-cutting concerns, such as authentication, authorization, and logging.
+This is useful for API endpoints where you might want to apply global filters or authentication checks.

 To setup the project simply follow steps below:
 - Clone or download the repo : https://github.com/seskie-web/users-api.git